 School denounced for plans to fly Black Lives Matter flag

-A Vermont high school has been criticized by a state legislator for its plan to fly a Black Lives Matter flag for the entire month of February.
+A Vermont high school has been criticized by a state legislator for its plan to fly a Black Lives Matter flag throughout the month of February.

 Republican state Rep. Thomas Terenzini told WPTZ that the decision by Montpelier High School was "a bad example."